Underground Railroad: Fugitive Slave Act of 1850

 Under the terms of the Fugitive Slave Act of 1850, when suspected fugitives were seized and brought to a special magistrate known as a commissioner, they had no right to a jury trial and could not testify on their own behalf.
 Between 1850 and 1860, 343 freedom seekers were taken before a commissioner and 332 were returned to slavery.
 Commissioners received ten dollars when they ruled in favor of a slaveholder and received five dollars if they ruled in a slave's favor.
 Technically, they were not accused of a crime.
 The marshal or private slave-catcher needed only to swear an oath to acquire a writ of replevin for the return of property.
 A fine of 1,000 dollars was charged to individuals who assisted a freedom seeker's escape.

 Congress was dominated by Southern congressmen because the population of their states was bolstered by the inclusion of three-fifths of the number of slaves in population totals.
 They passed the Fugitive Slave Law of 1850 because of frustration at having fugitives from slavery helped by the public and even official institutions outside the South.
 In some parts of the North, slave catchers needed police protection.

 According to author Andrew Delbanco, "Northerners began to realize slavery wasn't just a Southern issue after the passage of the 1850 law."
 Prior to the American Civil War, the nation was divided on how to deal with enslaved runaways.
 The Fugitive Slave Act further divided the nation as Southern slaveholders now had political power to return freedom seekers who escaped to the North and return them to the South, and Northerners were required by law to assist in the return of runaways.

 Some freedom seekers were arrested under the fugitive slave law; they were, Anthony Burns, John Price, Shadrach Minkins, Stephen Pembroke and his two sons, and others.
 Abolitionists used these cases to push the question of slavery at the center of national politics; they argued that enslaved people's resistance to enslavement through numerous escapes advocates the abolition of slavery.

 A few weeks after the fugitive slave law passed, Black populations in Northern cities declined due to formerly enslaved African Americans migrating to Canada in fear they might be captured and re-enslaved.
 On August 1, 1834, Britain abolished slavery in Canada and throughout the British Empire, making Canada a safer choice for American slaves and free Blacks seeking freedom.
 In Pittsburgh, Pennsylvania most of the Black waiters working in the city's hotel fled to Canada.
 Columbia, Pennsylvania's Black population decreased by half.
-Between mid-February and early March of 1851, one hundred free African Americans and fugitives fled the city of Boston.
+Between mid-February and early March 1851, one hundred free African Americans and fugitives fled the city of Boston.
 Abolitionists in Detroit, Michigan guided 1,200 free people to Canada.
-By December of 1850, it is estimated that 3,000 African Americans took refuge in Canada.
+By December 1850, it is estimated that 3,000 African Americans took refuge in Canada.